epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-19-docker-fedora-dnf.markdown

 ### Conclusion

-Those above are my docker journey knowledge about DNF.
+	These are just preliminary knowledge about DNF.

 Thank you for reading